 RPO 450 Special Topics in Political Science (3.0 credits): This course will be offered periodically to cover current events, new ideas and theories, and/or topics in Political Science that are not covered in other courses.
 Or it may be based on a special interest area of a faculty member that is not adequately covered in other Political Science offerings.
 Prerequisite: RPO 101.

 RPO 470 Political Science Seminar (W - Designation) (3.0 credits): None.
-Offered: Based on student demand - Spring or Summer Semesters.
 Prerequisite: None.
 (Writing Intensive General Education Course).

 Psychology-related Course Descriptions